genboy/Festival/README.md

 ---

 ## Info
-Festival 1.1.3 has now option to disable Flight flag (flight control off) and Spanish and Polish ranslations!
+Since Festival 1.1.3 the config option to disable Flight flag (flight control off) is available!
-Festival 2 is paused for a little while now, development in [development](https://github.com/genboy/Festival/projects/2) including FormUI for easy control, a new code structure and some of the flags will be completely rewritten.
+Festival 2 is being implemented step by step now, [development](https://github.com/genboy/Festival/projects/2) including FormUI for easy control, a new code structure and some of the flags will be completely rewritten.
 Just to let you know ..

 # Festival